 “I didn’t think there was anything to it the first day I saw him, that day you brought him over to the office,” said Stan.
 “I didn’t think there was much to it all that first week the top of the month.
 But, then there was all that action, and Bettina finally got it worked out, that it was the shrink.
-So, I know who did what to get Pollack to drive himself into that tree out in Springs.
+So, I know who did what to get Pollack to drive himself into that tree.
 I know how they did it.
 What I don’t know is why they did it.”

 “Do you know who they are?’

 “No, I don’t, even though one of the two, a psychotic by the name of Ratso Moretti, who roughed up Ezra are being held at the 17th.
 He doesn’t seem to know much, but what he does know says a lot.
-The shrink is going to tell me, no matter that he doesn’t know about the talk we’re going to have, yet.”
+The shrink is going to tell me what he knows, no matter that he doesn’t know about the talk we’re going to have, yet.”

 “You don’t think Jackson Pollack had anything to do with it?”